gkorpal/gkorpal.github.io/_pages/about.md

 **email:** gkorpal at math dot arizona dot edu

-*I frequently have directed reading projects ideas in number theory (inspired by [Polymath Jr.](https://geometrynyc.wixsite.com/polymathreu)), suitable for motivated undergraduates.
+*I often have directed reading project ideas in number theory, suitable for motivated undergraduates (inspired by [Polymath Jr.](https://geometrynyc.wixsite.com/polymathreu)).
 Please email me if you wish to learn more about potential projects.*

 **Research interests:** Applications of arithmetic geometry to cryptography.